kitaird/FoosballgoalieRL/README.md

 - `foosball_rl/wrappers/wrapper_config.yml`: The environment wrappers to be used and their configuration.
 Please refer to the [Wrapper README file](https://github.com/kitaird/FoosballRL/blob/develop/foosball_rl/wrappers/README.md).

+`<<ExtensionPoint>>`'s mark places where the current implementation can be extended with custom logic, e.g. custom wrappers, callbacks, episode definitions or logging.

 ## Environments

 This project supports two environment configurations: `Goalkeeper-v0` and `Foosball-v0`.